GladysAssistant/v4-website/en/docs/integrations/camera.md

 As soon as your camera works in VLC, it should work in Gladys Assistant as well.

-Go to the "Interations" tab in Gladys, then click on the "Camera" integration:
+Go to the "Integrations" tab in Gladys, then click on the "Camera" integration:

 ![Add a camera to Gladys Assistant](/en/img/docs/configuration/camera/camera-step-1.png)